FANTASTIC TALES!

 All of those years and events have been on my mind lately, and now, I know the answer to that question.

-All that I had done was valuable, and I still to this day use bits and pieces of all that I have learned, but at the time, none of it touched my trauma because I did not understand the nervous system, or how to work with it; and at the root level the nervous system is where trauma lives, and it must be addressed at that level.
-For more about that read this article.
+All that I had done was valuable, and I still to this day use bits and pieces of all that I have learned.
+At the time though, none of that work touched my trauma because I did not understand the nervous system, or how to work with it; and at the root level the nervous system is where trauma lives, and it must be addressed at that level.
+For the in-depth details about that, read this article.

-Without doing that, without understanding the intricacies of the survival responses, the subtlety of the attention that system requires, the delicateness with which it must be approached, and how that work must be done in the context of safety and right relationship; without that knowledge and skill, all other approaches either miss the trauma entirely, reflect off of it, overwhelm it and cause it to hide, or explode it into reactivity.
+Without doing that, without understanding the intricacies of the survival responses, the subtlety of the attention that system requires, the delicateness with which it must be approached, and how that work must be done in the context of safety and right relationship; without that knowledge and skill, all other approaches either miss the trauma entirely, merely manage it or pack it up, reflect off of it, overwhelm it and cause it to hide, or explode it into reactivity.

-Thankfully, in 2010 I met my wife, Irene, who pulled me out of the woods and into the world, and into the profound work of somatic, nervous-system-based trauma healing, of which, after many years of training and working on myself simultaneously, I am now a practitioner.
+Thankfully, in 2010 I met my current wife, Irene, who pulled me out of the woods and into the world, and into the profound work of somatic, nervous-system-based trauma healing and, after many years of training and working on myself simultaneously, I am now a practitioner of this work.

 It took me about six years of doing that work to get to the point where my nervous system was regulated and I actually, for the first time in my life, understood what it felt like to truly be safe on the inside, while in the world, fully engaged with all it’s beauty and toxicity.